DouglasDwyer/Imp.NET/docfx_project/articles/sclasses.md

 ### Shared class behavior

 Shared classes are the way in which the server and client interact.
 Method calls on remote shared interfaces allow the client and server to selectively expose remote behaviors to one another, which can be called at any given time.
-The following is an example shared class:
+The following is an example of a shared class:

 ```csharp
 [Shared]